GLOBAL MARKETS-Stocks climb, shrugging off inflation data; dollar falls

 The report came on the heels of data on Wednesday showing a broad increase in U.S. consumer prices last month.

-Faster inflation, which reduces the return of fixed income, spooked the bond market and had sparked a selloff in equities on Wednesday.
+Faster inflation, which reduces the return of fixed income, spooked the bond market and initially sparked a sell-off in equities on Wednesday.
 But stocks later rallied on the notion that strong economic growth can offset moderate inflation.

 On Wall Street Apple Inc rose after Warren Buffett’s Berkshire Hathaway disclosed in a regulatory filing that the iPhone maker is now its top common stock investment.